sheardd/mvinstallationreadme/installationreadme-dev.md

 These instructions assume that you already have a fully-provisioned website repository set up on a repository hosting service, such as Github.

-To install a local version of your website repository, boot up and log in to the virtual machine, then run the following commands.
-Note that if your repository name is over twelve characters long, you will need to shorten it:
+Run the following in your vm; if your repository name is over twelve characters long, you will need to shorten it:

 `cp /vagrant/provisioning/default-install.yml /vagrant/hgv_data/sites/<REPO-NAME>.yml`